Irafam/01-FizzBuzz/README.md

 ## Homework:

-1. Learn the basics of Git commands
+1. Learn the basics of Git commands<br>

 	Here is one [overview] (http://rogerdudler.github.io/git-guide/)
 	Here is a fun video using Tinker Toys called [Git for Ages 4 and up](https://youtu.be/1ffBJ4sVUb4)